RIPE-NCC/ripe-database-documentation/docs/06.Update-Methods/05-Changes-Processing.md

 * The IPv6 address is normalised into a standard format.
 See details in INET6NUM object above.
 * When multiple exact matching ROUTE6 objects exist, all are checked for authorisation.
 Any one of the existing ROUTE6 objects can authorise creation of a new ROUTE6 object with the same prefix.
-* Community values can only be 16 bit numbers, e.g.  community.contains(65535:65535) (ED: I think 32-bits are now supported, check)
+* Community values can only be 16 bit numbers, e.g.  community.contains(65535:65535) (ED: I think 32-bits are now supported, check).

 ## Changes related to AUT-NUM objects

-* Community values can only be 16 bit numbers, e.g.  community.contains(65535:65535) (ED: I think 32-bits are now supported, check)
+* Community values can only be 16 bit numbers, e.g.  community.contains(65535:65535) (ED: I think 32-bits are now supported, check).

 ## Changes related to KEY-CERT objects

-* Expired certificates generate warnings, but are still accepted
+* Expired certificates generate warnings, but are still accepted.
 * Values for "method:", "owner:" and "fingerpr:" are all generated from the key data.
 Any values supplied by the user are ignored.
 These attributes can be omitted on create and modify and will be generated.
 If you include the attributes they cannot be blank.
 Tthey must contain a syntactically correct value.
 * Sub keys are allowed in a key.
 So the key data can contain a master key and multiple sub keys.
 * The primary key value for a PGP KEY-CERT object (the "key-cert:" attribute value) does NOT have to be the key id matching the key data.
 It must match the syntax rules, PGPKEY-&lt;number&gt;, where number is any 8 digit hex value.
 This allows you to change the key data so the same object can represent a different public key without having to create a new object and change all the references.